Huber Matos

 Huber Matos Benítez (26 November 1918 – 27 February 2014) was a Cuban military leader, political dissident, activist, and writer.
-He opposed the dictatorship of Fulgencio Batista from its inception in 1952 and fought alongside Fidel Castro, Raul Castro, Che Guevara, Camilo Cienfuegos and other members of the 26th of July Movement to overthrow it.
+He opposed the dictatorship of Fulgencio Batista from its inception in 1952 and fought alongside Fidel Castro, Raúl Castro, Che Guevara, Camilo Cienfuegos and other members of the 26th of July Movement to overthrow it.
 Following the success of the Cuban Revolution that brought Fidel Castro to power, he criticized the regime's shift in favor of Marxist principles and ties to the Popular Socialist Party (PSP).
 Convicted of treason and sedition by the revolutionary government, he spent 20 years in prison (1959–1979) before being released in 1979.
 He then divided his time between Miami, Florida, and Costa Rica while continuing to protest the policies of the Cuban government.

 Early life

-Matos was born in Yara, in Oriente Province.
+Matos was born in Yara, in Oriente Province (currently Granma Province).

 He became a school teacher in Manzanillo, while also owning a small rice plantation.
+He earned a doctorate from the University of Havana in 1944.
 He joined the Cuban nationalist party, Partido Ortodoxo.

 Revolutionary activity

 Following Batista's coup of 10 March 1952, Matos became involved with the resistance movement.
-He moved to Costa Rica for several years, maintaining contact with the M-26-7 revolutionaries stationed in the Sierra Maestra hills and helping them with logistical and organizational support.
+He moved to Costa Rica for several years, maintaining contact with the M-26-7 revolutionaries stationed in the Sierra Maestra mountains and helping them with logistical and organizational support.
 He developed contacts with President José Figueres of Costa Rica who supported Cuban rebel aims and helped Matos obtain weapons and supplies.

 On 31 March 1958, Matos flew a five-ton air cargo with ammunition and weapons to Castro's rebels.
 On 8 August 1958 Castro awarded Matos the rank of combat commander and put him in command of the rebel army's ninth column, the Antonio Guiteras group.
 Matos led his column during the final assault on Santiago de Cuba that brought the revolutionary movement's military operations to their close.
 In January 1959, he rode into Havana atop a tank in a victory parade alongside Castro and other revolutionaries.

 On 11 January 1959, Matos was appointed Commander of the Army in the province of Camagüey.

 Split with Castro

 In July 1959, Matos denounced the direction the revolution was taking by giving openly anti-communist speeches in Camagüey.
-This launched a months-long dispute between him and Castro, then Prime Minister of Cuba, When Castro replaced President Manuel Urrutia with the more radical Osvaldo Dorticós Torrado, Matos tendered his resignation in a letter to Castro.
+This launched a months-long dispute between him and Castro, then Prime Minister of Cuba.
+When Castro replaced President Manuel Urrutia with the more radical Osvaldo Dorticós Torrado, Matos tendered his resignation in a letter to Castro.
 On 26 July, Castro and Matos met at the Hilton Hotel in Havana, where, according to Matos, Castro told him: "Your resignation is not acceptable at this point.
 We still have too much work to do.
 I admit that Raúl [Castro] and Che [Guevara] are flirting with Marxism ... but you have the situation under control ...
 Forget about resigning ...
 But if in a while you believe the situation is not changing, you have the right to resign."